boomieindahouse/Ourgram/README.md

 - Install Composer: Download and install Composer by following the instructions at Composer's official website.
-- Install AltoRouter: Run the following command in the root directory of your project to install AltoRouter: composer require altorouter/altorouter
+- Install AltoRouter: Run the following command in the root directory of your project to install AltoRouter:
+`composer require altorouter/altorouter`

 Starting the Project:

-- To start the project, run the following command in the root directory:
+- To start the project, run the following command in the root directory
 ```
 php -S localhost:8080
 ```
-MySQL Configuration:
+MySQL Configuration
 `$servername = "localhost";`
 `$username = "root";`
 `$password = "12345678";`